 #3-11, Mystic Maze is a 4ft x 4ft quilt block painted by Shelley Moix.
 The pattern, Mystic Maze, was selected by the Van Buren County Historical Society.
 The Van Buren County Museum was open to the public in early 1991 by the Van Buren County Historical Society.
 The building was purchased from the Pentecostal Church in 1988.
 This building has also housed several other organizations and businesses, but it best known as the old Cheese Plant.
 The society cooperates with officials to ensure the preservation and accessibility of the records and archives of the county, and assists the county and its citizens in the preservation of historical buildings, monuments, and markers.
 The museum has many items in the museum which were donated by the people of Van Buren County.
 Among these items are several quilts made by local Van Buren County residents.
 The latest addition to the museum is a research library to house the growing collection of genealogy research material and family history.

-TEMPORARILY UNAVAILABLE FOR VIEWING #3-12, Magnolia Bud.
+THIS BLOCK IS BEING RELOCATED.
+STAY TUNED FOR NEW LOCATION #3-12, Magnolia Bud.
 This 4ft X 4ft quilt block is the Magnolia Bud pattern.
 It was designed and painted by Fairfield Bay artist Bonnie Hookman.
 The block is on a building that is currently Zooper Market gift shop and “He-Brews” coffee shop.
 The building was formerly the gift shop for Hallie’s Zoo.
 Hallie’s Zoo opened in 1967 and featured an ice cream shop, gift shop, restaurant and had animals that ranged from lions, to tigers to bears to spider monkeys.
 Hallie’s Zoo claim to fame was that it had a 50 mile view and the world’s tallest miniature train trestle that went out over the mountain.
 The train also went over the animal cages.
 People enjoyed riding the train.
 Some of the old tracks can be found in the parking lot.
 The zoo closed down in 1979.
 The property remained abandoned until purchased in 2014 by Rick Montgomery and his church.
 They renovated the three main buildings that are now used by the Zoo Church Village and a rehabilitation center for men with addictions.

 #3-13, The Star is a 4’ X 4’ quilt block painted by Patti Manville.
 It adorns the Rabbit Ridge Farms venue facility where Alan and Angela Mahan host lunch on Wednesdays, brunch on scheduled Saturdays, frequent dinners, weddings and other events.
 The farm is located about 10 miles west of Bee Branch via Highway 92.
 Rabbit Ridge Farm has been in the Mahan family for three generations.
 They work together to create a sustainable farm that humanely raises animals in the natural environment which creates a delicious and healthy meat.
 Their goal is to provide healthy food from their farm to families.
 To track their menus and learn more about scheduled events, follow them on Facebook at Facebook.com/RabbitRidgeFarms or at their website at rabbitridgefarm.com